 The Stigma of Alzheimer's and Dementia: How to Cope

 People stare.
-Most aren't unkind, they are just curious, but when someone "different" from the norm becomes part of their environment, they often stare – without intending to be unkind.
+Most aren't unkind, they are just curious.
+But when someone "different" from the norm becomes part of their environment, they often oogle – without understanding how this affects others.

 Anyone who has cared for a disabled child knows this.
 Anyone who has a visible disability of their own knows this.
-However, people who are taking care of an elder with dementia may have more difficulty coping with the stares of the public because the person they are caring for is the person who was once their dignified father or magnetic mother.
-The pain of seeing others stare, not knowing how this person was robbed on his or her cognitive abilities, can bring out the little brat within us.
+However, people who care for an elder with dementia may have more difficulty coping with the stares of the public because the person they are caring for was once their dignified father or magnetic mother.
+The pain of seeing others stare, not knowing how this person was robbed of his or her cognitive abilities, can bring out the little brat within us.

 Find an Alzheimer's Care Community »

-When I used to take my dad to his doctor appointments at the local clinic, which was often since he had to have many skin cancers removed, I would also be faced with knowing that I never knew "which dad" I'd be escorting.
+When I used to take my dad to his doctor appointments at the local clinic (which was often since he had to have many skin cancers removed), I was also faced with the challenge that I never knew "which dad" I'd be escorting.

 Dad's dementia descended, full blown, overnight following a surgery.
-This dignified intellectual, who made it his life's work to be considerate and caring to others, was suddenly capable of becoming a spectacle without at a moment's notice.
+This dignified intellectual who made it his life's work to be considerate and caring to others was suddenly capable of becoming a spectacle at a moment's notice.
 When Dad was sleepy, and I was wheeling him into the clinic, he was basically ignored.
-I could take him to his appointments in the para-transit bus, they'd wheel him off and I'd be on my own with dad, in the clinic.
+I could take him to his appointments in the para-transit bus, they'd wheel him off and I'd be on my own with dad in the clinic.
 But a sleepy Dad was a quiet Dad, so he didn't stir much interest.